MicrosoftDocs/dynamics-365-fraud-protection/content/external-calls.md

 Fraud Protection displays a tile containing three metrics for each external call you define:

--	Requests per second: The total number of requests divided by the total number of minutes in the selected time frame.
+-	**Requests per second**: The total number of requests divided by the total number of minutes in the selected time frame.
--	Average latency: The total number of requests divided by the total number of minutes in the selected time frame.
+-	**Average latency**: The total number of requests divided by the total number of minutes in the selected time frame.
--	Success rate: The total number of successful requests divided by the total number of requests made.
+-	**Success rate**: The total number of successful requests divided by the total number of requests made.

 The numbers and charts shown on this tile includes only data for the timeframe you select in the timeframe dropdown in the upper right corner of the page.

 > [!NOTE]
 > Metrics display only when your external call is used in an active rule.

-1. To dive deeper into the data about your external call, select Performance in the right corner of the tile.
+1. To dive deeper into the data about your external call, select **Performance** in the right corner of the tile.

    Fraud Protection displays a new page with a more in-depth view of these metrics.